 District 18: Anna Eshoo (D) Received: $7,500 to the campaign Response: "To assist families dealing with the aftermath of the fires, I have made a contribution excess of the amount you note to The Diocese of Sacramento Fire Assistance Fund," Eshoo said in an email.*(Source)

-Rishi Kumar, Democrat, is the only trusted alternative to Rep. Eshoo.
+Rishi Kumar, a Democrat, is the only trusted alternative to Rep. Eshoo.
 Rishi has been running a grassroots campaign since March 2019, and has met with thousands of residents in the 31 cities of our congressional district.

 Rishi is respected by Saratogans for his fierce advocacy on their behalf, and was re-elected with the most votes in Saratoga's election history. (see video.)